-Breast symptoms (eg, lumps, nipple discharge, pain) are common, accounting for > 15 million physician visits/yr.
+Breast symptoms (eg, masses, nipple discharge, pain) are common, accounting for > 15 million physician visits/yr.
 Although > 90% of symptoms have benign causes, breast cancer is always a concern.
 Because breast cancer is common and may mimic benign disorders, the approach to all breast symptoms and findings is to conclusively exclude or confirm cancer.

 History includes the following:

-The breast is palpated with the patient seated and again with the patient supine, the ipsilateral arm above the head, and a pillow under the ipsilateral shoulder (see Fig. 1: Breast Disorders: Breast examination.F).
+The breast is palpated with the patient seated and again with the patient supine, the ipsilateral arm above the head, and a pillow under the ipsilateral shoulder (see see Breast examination.F).
 The latter position is also used for breast self-examination; the patient examines the breast with her contralateral hand.
 Having the patient roll to one side, so that the breast on the examined side falls medially, may help differentiate breast and chest wall tenderness because the chest wall can be palpated separately from breast tissue.

-Imaging tests are used for screening and for evaluation of breast abnormalities.
-Annual screening mammography is recommended for women ≥ 50 yr and sometimes for women 40 to 50 yr (see Breast Disorders: Screening).
+Screening mammography is recommended yearly for women ≥ 50 yr and usually yearly or every 2 yr for women ≥ 40 yr (see Screening).
 Mammography is more effective in older women because with aging, fibroglandular tissue in breasts tends to be replaced with fatty tissue, which can be more easily distinguished from abnormal tissue.
 Low-dose x-rays of both breasts are taken in 1 (oblique) or 2 views (oblique and craniocaudal).
-Only about 10% of abnormalities detected result from cancer.
+Only about 10 to 15% of abnormalities detected result from cancer.
 Accuracy of mammography depends partly on the techniques used and experience of the mammographer; false-negative results may exceed 15%.
 Some centers use computer analysis of digitized mammography images to help in diagnosis.
 Such systems are not recommended for stand-alone diagnosis, but they appear to improve sensitivity for detecting small cancers by radiologists.

-Content last modified February 2012
+Content last modified October 2013